eddytruyen/container_allocation_for_mta/README.md

 # Container orchestration for multi-tenant SaaS

-This github repository is an addition to our manuscript submission entitled: "Container orchestration for multi-tenant SaaS."
-It contains the code and data of the experiment presented in Figure 4 of the article.
+This github repository is an addition to our manuscript submission entitled: "Container orchestration for adaptive performance isolation  of multi-tenant SaaS."
+It contains the code and data of the experiment presented in Figure 3 of the article.

 The aim of the experiment is to demonstrate the third container allocation strategy in Kubernetes: Separate Namespace / SLA class.